 Well, as you can see from my key at the bottom left corner, I decided to generally evaluate the day from good to bad.

-During my exile, away from the hubby and my immediate family, I felt like it’s important to track my moods and work on improving them as much as I can.
+During my exile, away from my immediate family, I felt like it was important to track my moods and work on improving them as much as I can.